13th Waffen Mountain Division of the SS Handschar (1st Croatian): Mufti of Jerusalem

 In March–April 1943, both Himmler and a group of Muslim leaders within the NDH requested that the Mufti of Jerusalem, Haj Amin al-Husseini, then resident in Berlin, assist in organising and recruiting Muslims into the Waffen-SS and other units.
-He was escorted by von Krempler, who spoke Turkish.
+He was escorted by Krempler, who spoke Turkish.
 From 30 March to 10 April, the Mufti visited Zagreb, Sarajevo and Banja Luka to meet senior Muslim leaders and agitate in support of the new division.
-The Mufti also visited in order to bless and inspect the division, during which he used the Nazi salute.
+The Mufti also blessed and inspected the division, during which he used the Nazi salute.
 The Mufti insisted, "The most important task of this division must be to protect the homeland and families [of the Bosnian volunteers]; the division must not be permitted to leave Bosnia", but the Germans paid no attention.

-Croat Catholic recruitment
+Catholic Croat recruitment

 Despite the support of al-Husseini, recruitment of Muslims for the division fell well short of the numbers needed.
-Himmler then allowed a 10 percent Christian component, but the recruitment of sufficient Muslims continued to prove difficult, resulting in the induction of 2,800 Catholic Croats into the division.
+Himmler then allowed a 10 per cent Christian component, but the recruitment of sufficient Muslims continued to prove difficult, resulting in the induction of 2,800 Catholic Croats into the division.
 To Himmler's dismay, this was greater than the ratio of Catholics to Muslims that he had wanted.